CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab06.md

 Let’s start by configuring a scheduled refresh of Sales Dataflow.

-1. Let’s navigate back to the **Fabric workspace** you created in the earlier lab.
+1. Let’s navigate back to the Fabric workspace **FAIAD_username** you created in Lab 2, Task 8.

 2. All the artifacts you have created are listed here.
 On the right of the screen, in the **Search box** enter **df**.
 This will filter the artifacts to Dataflows.

       ![A screenshot of Fabric workspace](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.002.png)